-Austin King brings eight years of collegiate coaching experience to the post including the last five years with the University of Dayton.
+Austin King enters his first year as offensive quality control coach of the Las Vegas Raiders.
+King brings eight years of collegiate coaching experience to the post, including the last five years with Dayton.

-King began his coaching career at the University of Toledo in 2012, where he spent two seasons as the program's offensive quality control coach.
-While tutoring the offensive line, King helped guide the team to an average of 240 rushing yards and 33 points per game.
-Additionally, the squad surrendered just six sacks in 361 pass attempts.
+King began his coaching career at Toledo in 2012, where he spent two seasons as the program's offensive quality control coach.
+While working with the offensive line, King helped tutor All-MAC and future NFL players Zac Kerin, Greg Mancz, and Storm Norton.

 PERSONAL: A native of Cincinnati, Ohio...Before entering the coaching ranks, was selected as an offensive lineman in the fourth round (133rd overall) by current Raiders and former Tampa Bay Buccaneers Head Coach Jon Gruden in the 2003 NFL Draft...Appeared in 34 games and made one start over his four-year career (2003-06) with the Buccaneers and Atlanta Falcons...
 Earned his B.A. in secondary education from Northwestern in 2004...Was a three-sport captain and first-team All-Ohio football player at Purcell Marian High school before graduating and playing four years for the Wildcats as a starter and earning an All-Big 10 Honorable Mention selection three times.